my-name-is-D/object-detection-Motion-Nao-webots/image_processing/README.md

 Also, the distance x is divided by 2, in order to have further points in the workspace (workspace on x of 21cm and my camera focus is of about 10cm)

 ### The python files

+#### Simulation_image.py
+This file subscribe to the topic sent by webots (the data is sent as a string because the Int32Multiarray didn't work but webots terminal didn't display errors, seriously if you can choose, gazebo is more practical if having a code adapted to a real situation is what you want, webots robots don't display topics... as would your robot).

+the data is transformed into an opencv image and ...

+too dooooo!

-The two python files are codes previously made (by me or my team) to extract features with opencv (the "*good*.py") Recognize money and their value.
+Two of the python files are codes previously made (by me or my team) to extract features with opencv (the "camera_proc_finish_GOOD.py")
+Recognize money and their value.
 Done with pounds (NB: this file here is not executable as it is, i cleaned it a bit, will put the real code later, but not in this repository)

-The marker*.py extract info from find_2D_object and send them to RVIZ, the rviz part doesn't work anymore right now (not been readapted)
+The marker_map.py extract info from find_2D_object and send them to RVIZ, the rviz part doesn't work anymore right now (not been readapted)
-The marker*.py is from : - https://github.com/my-name-is-D/Robotic-System-Science-Project
+The marker_map.py is from : - https://github.com/my-name-is-D/Robotic-System-Science-Project